Sunday, 26 October 2014

 It is without question a butchery who was situated there.
 Exquisite tiles are visible underneath a coat of paint.
 Marble slabs used to be in the window sills.
 Marble was used extensively in butcheries due to the inherent cold temperature and the smooth, hard surface which made for easy cleaning.
 The floor is that of an old butchery.
 It is similar to many other old butchery floors I have seen with lines where drainage channels used to run.
 In the back was the pickling room and of course, the refrigeration would have been in the back.

-The reason why I think this is the site are the following:
+The reason why I think this is the site is the following:

 d.
 The building fits the characteristics of a butchery inside.
 The flooring, the tiles on the wall and the use of marble.